 - Developing a Communication Plan to ensure that recommendations and supporting information (including committee meeting minutes) are appropriately and accurately conveyed to the Justices, Masters and Judicial Staff

 - Providing oversight to the Court's organizational planning which ensures agility and encourages innovation

 The role of the IMT Committee is to advise the Executive Board on all matters relating to information management and technology management that affect the Court, including making recommendation on matters concerning court information and judicial information, information technology, the Court's website, information security, and related topics which impact the Court.

-Access to Justice Steering Committee
+Diversity, Inclusion and Access Steering Committee